 Solar PV panels produce electricity directly from daylight.
 This is a great advantage because electricity is such a versatile form of energy.
 You can use electricity from solar PV panels to give you hot water and power everything else in your home too.
-Moreover, solar PV is now cost competitive with solar thermal, too.
-Overall, solar PV is almost always the better option for new solar systems in Ireland.
-So let’s focus on solar PV from here on.
+When you have surplus power, you can sell it to your electricity supplier.

 Do Solar Panels Give a Decent Output in Ireland?

 Solar panels can produce power from either daylight or sunlight.
 But do we get enough light to make solar panels worth it in Ireland?
-The answer is that a typical south-facing solar module produces around 300 units of power each year in Ireland.
-A typical solar panel might have 10 of these modules, giving a total of 3,000 units per year.
-That’s enough to cover around 70% of the electricity use for an average Irish household.
+The answer is that Ireland’s climate is much more favourable to PV solar than many people realise.
+Specifically, a medium-sized solar panel system generates around 4,000 units of electricity per year in Irish conditions.
+That’s enough to cover around 70% of the electricity use for an average Irish household, plus some excess to export to the grid on bright days.
 So yes, a modern solar panel system can give a very decent output in Ireland.

 How Much Will You Save With Solar Panels?

-In general, the more electricity you use, the more you can save by getting solar panels.
-Generally speaking, you can save around 40-50% on your electricity bill with solar panels and a power diverter (for hot water).
-Add a battery and you can reduce your electricity consumption from the grid by 70%.
-These numbers are year-round averages and will be higher in the summer and lower in the winter.
+The more electricity you use, the more you can save.
+Typically, you can reduce your electricity bill by around 40-50% with solar panels and a power diverter (for hot water).
+Add a battery to boost your savings to 70% or more.
+These numbers are year-round estimates and will be higher in the summer and lower in the winter.
 This image shows what that could mean in euro terms:

 How Much Do Solar Panels Cost in Ireland?